wp-plugins/multi-language-site-basis/readme.txt

 == Description ==

 Build a Multi-Language Site.
 This plugin gives you a good framework.
 After activation, read the explanation.
+(P.S.
+OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )

 == Installation ==